Planning to leave your job and become a full-time, professional illustrator but feeling a little scared? Believe me; I can empathise.

-Planning is not just about getting a steady flow of work, it’s also about getting your finances organised.
+Planning is not just about getting a steady flow of work; it’s also about getting your finances organised.
 By going freelance, you’re essentially setting up a business, so you need to make sure you’ve got a good handle on your money management before you leap.

 The first thing to do is to set up a dedicated business bank account that’s separate from your bank account.
 This will help you keep track of your expenses, which will make completing your accounts a lot easier.

-Once you’re up and running as a full-time freelancer, you’ll find that keeping track of invoices and late payments can be also a big challenge, potentially disrupting your cash flow and losing you a lot of money over time.
+Once you’re up and running as a full-time freelancer, you’ll find that keeping track of invoices and late payments can also be a big challenge, potentially disrupting your cash flow and losing you a lot of money over time.

 3. Create a great portfolio

 To put it bluntly, no one is going to hire you if they don’t know who you are, or what your style looks like.
 So the very first thing you need as a freelance illustrator is a killer portfolio, featuring your very best work.